clairemerot/physalia_adaptation_course/04_day4/02-CNVs/Readme.md

  * **Explore the results as you wish (e.g. PCA, BrayCurtis trees...)**

 Some examples to better understand what kind of pattern we can observe depending on the dataset or species.
+(It is a gif, give it some time to swith to the next example)
 ![](05-readme_img/CNV_detect_ex.gif)